balzer82/LatLon2Meter/README.md

 ## What does this do?

-Calculates the distance between two points with two different methods:
+Calculates the distance between two points with three different methods:
 * Pythagoras
 * Great Circle via Cosine (better)
+* Haversine Formula

 ## Dependencies

-* Matplotlib for Globe output
+* Matplotlib Basemap for Globe output
-* requests for Reverse-Geoencoding of the Lat/Lon Coordinates
+* requests for Reverse-Geoencoding of the Lat/Lon Coordinates to Adress